General Training Requirements

 If a study is accessing Protected Health Information (PHI), which includes medical records, all study personnel will also need to complete the "CITI Health Information Privacy & Security (HIPS)" training.

-Training certificates from Georgia Tech faculty, students, and staff are automatically updated in the individuals' profiles in IRBWISE by the following day.
+An instructional guide has been created to provide step-by-step instructions for completing CITI modules.
+Please note that Training certificates from everyone who uses the Georgia Tech single sign-on are automatically updated in the individuals' profiles in IRBWISE by the following day.
 Do not delay submitting a protocol or amendment while waiting for training certification to appear.
 Certificates can be manually updated by the ORIA staff if the automatic update does not go through, or if the training was completed at another institution.
 If the training was completed at another institution, please either upload your certificate to the submission or email the ORIA staff at IRB@gatech.edu

 Effective January 1, 2017:

 NIH expects all NIH-funded clinical investigators and clinical trial staff who are involved in the design, conduct, oversight, or management of clinical trials to be trained in Good Clinical Practice (GCP).

 Recipients of GCP training are expected to retain documentation of their training.
 GCP training should be refreshed at least every three years in order to stay up to date with regulations, standards, and guidelines.

 The principles of Good Clinical Practice (GCP) help assure the safety, integrity, and quality of clinical trials by addressing elements related to the design, conduct, and reporting of clinical trials.
 GCP training describes the responsibilities of investigators, sponsors, monitors, and IRBs in the conduct of clinical trials.

 - the rights, safety, and well-being of human subjects are protected

 - clinical trials are conducted in accordance with approved plans with rigor and integrity

 - data derived from clinical trials are reliable